Want to support CHYOA?

 He looked through the quotes she’d marked.
 “This is good.
 What about fate?
 ‘Star-crossed lovers’ feels super Baroque.
 Destiny, divine punishment, all that.”

-“That’s perfect,” she said, jotting it down.
+“I guess that works” she said, jotting it down.
 “And the whole masked ball thing?
 Ornate, dramatic—like a stage.
 Everything is performative.”

 Blake glanced around the room.
 Other students were chatting, passing notes.
 A few were watching a football hype video on someone’s phone.
 Even in class, the game loomed over everything.